Megan E. Vanneman, PhD, MPH

 Salt Lake City, UT 84108

 Megan Vanneman, PhD, MPH is an Assistant Professor in the University of Utah School of Medicine’s Department of Internal Medicine, Division of Epidemiology and Adjunct Assistant Professor in the Department of Population Health Sciences, Division of Health System Innovation and Research.
-She is also a Core Investigator at the VA Salt Lake City Health Care System, Informatics, Decision-Enhancement and Analytic Sciences Center.
+She is also a Core Investigator and Career Development Awardee at the VA Salt Lake City Health Care System's Informatics, Decision-Enhancement and Analytic Sciences Center (IDEAS).

 Dr. Vanneman is a health services researcher.
-She primarily studies the impact of policy change on access, quality, and cost in large healthcare systems, with a focus on vulnerable populations and mental health.
+She primarily studies the impact of policy change on access, quality, and cost in large healthcare systems, with a focus on disparities and mental health.
 Dr. Vanneman uses mixed methods in her work, leveraging both quantitative (econometrics, biostatistics, surveys) and qualitative (in-depth interviews, focus groups) techniques.
-She teaches courses in research methods and health policy.
+Her teaching interests are in research methods and health policy.

 I am a health services researcher, with expertise in health policy, economics, and organizational behavior.
 I primarily study the impact of policy change on large healthcare and payer systems, including Medicaid and the Veterans Health Administration.
-My research focuses on vulnerable populations, especially individuals with mental health and substance use disorders.
 Currently I am studying the effect of using multiple healthcare systems on patients’ access to care, quality of care, and costs.

 |Postdoctoral Fellowship||VA Palo Alto Health Care System & Stanford University School of Medicine